olback/autoplank/README.md

 ```

 #### Elementary OS
 Elementary has a service called `cerbere` which handles wingpanel and plank.
 To make autoplank work properly, you might have to run `autoplank --elementary-fix`.
-You can revert this change with `autoplank --elementary-restore`
+You can revert this change with `autoplank --elementary-restore`.
+For these commands to take affect, you have to restart/log out and in.

 Inspired by [abiosoft/autoplank](https://github.com/abiosoft/autoplank).